Pseudotumor Cerebri & Optic Nerve Disease

 In order to help your vision return, we will reduce your intraocular pressure with eye drops.
 If you show signs of poor blood flow to the optic nerve, or ischemia, we may start you on aspirin therapy.
 Patients with ischemia may either have segmental pallor of the optic disc or there may be hemorrhages on the disc.

 If we find signs of inflammation, or an inflammatory optic neuropathy, we may start you on corticosteroids.
 Patients with an inflammatory optic neuropathy, can have leakage on fluorescein angiography.
 This is an intravenous dye test we can perform in the office.

 Some older patients can have a pale swollen nerve with an elevated erythrocyte sedimentation rate.
-These patients must undergo a temperal artery biopsy.
+These patients must undergo a temporal artery biopsy.
 This is a relatively simple procedure that can be performed under local anesthesia in the office.
-These patients are started on high dose corticosteroids.
-This controls the inflammation.
+These patients are started on high dose corticosteroids to controls the inflammation.